upakramanika/upakramanika.github.io/_pages/about.md

 * Wellness Representative of IIT Dharwad
 * Secretary of Abhikalpa, Design Club of IIT Dharwad
 * Member of Technical Council of IIT Dharwad
 * Second Violinist of Kolkata Symphony Orchestra, Grade 5 ABRSM
+* Won the Solo and Duet Music Competitions (twice)
+* Won a few Poetry Writing Contests (will add certificates)
+* Was an active member of Book Club

 ---